lunnettasl/1_intro_python_project/README.md

     Go back to the display menu.
   10. Exit:
     Terminate the program.

-5. End: The program ends.
+V. End: The program ends.

 ### Flowchart